rmitchellscott/docker-chrome-rtmp/README.md

 # Pagecaster
-Pagecaster streams a web browser to an RTMP server, with audio!
+Pagecaster streams a web browser to an RTMP server an injects an Icecast audio stream!
 It does this by creating a virtual display, opening chrome in kiosk mode on that display, and then streaming the framebuffer via ffmpeg to an RTMP server.
-A 480p stream on my system consumes about 1.2 cores of CPU and 350MB of RAM.
+A 480p stream on my system consumes about half a CPU core and 300MB of RAM.
 I haven't tried to do anything with Intel QuickSync, maybe someday!

 # Examples
 The following examples are provided as a way to get started.
 Some adjustments may be required before production use, particularly regarding secret management.